-A conventional loan is any mortgage which is not guaranteed or insured by the federal government.
-Conventional loans may be "conforming" and "non-conforming."
+A conventional loan is any mortgage that is not guaranteed or insured by the federal government.
+Conventional loans may be conforming or non-conforming.
 Conforming loans follow the terms and conditions set by Fannie Mae and Freddie Mac.
-These guidelines put the maximum price for a first mortgage at $417,000 for a single-family dwelling.
+These guidelines put the maximum price for a first mortgage at $453,100 for a single-family dwelling.

-In New York City and some other expensive housing markets across the U.S., however, “anything from $417,001 to $625,500 is considered conventional 'high balance pricing' and Fannie Mae is doing those loans as well,” says Gendels.
+In New York City and some other expensive housing markets across the U.S., however, “anything from $453,101 to $679,650 is considered conventional 'high balance pricing,' and Fannie Mae is doing those loans as well,” Gendels says.

-Loans above $625,500 are ‘jumbo’ loans, and you will need to find a portfolio lender--a bank that will keep the loan on their own balance sheet instead of selling it to Fannie Mae, Freddie Mac or other purchasers of mortgage assets.
+Loans above $679,650 are jumbo loans, and you will need to find a portfolio lender—a bank—that will keep the loan on their own balance sheet instead of selling it to Fannie Mae, Freddie Mac or other purchasers of mortgage assets.
 National Cooperative, for instance, offers jumbo adjustable rate mortgages that it keeps on its own balance sheet.

-8. Which is better -- an adjustable-rate mortgage (ARM) or a fixed rate mortgage?
+8. Which is better—an adjustable-rate mortgage or a fixed rate mortgage?

-“It really depends on your budget and how long you think you’re going to live there,” says Gendels.
-“If you knew you were going to move within five years, you might want to take an ARM because rates are typically lower on Fannie Mae conventional loans.
+“It really depends on your budget and how long you think you’re going to live there,” Gendels says.
+“If you knew you were going to move within five years, you might want to take an ARM because rates are typically lower on Fannie Mae conventional loans."

 On the other hand, you might not.

 “Five years goes by quickly.
-The market could change you might not be able to sell,” says Gendels.
+The market could change and you might not be able to sell,” Gendels says.

 9. How much do I need to put down, and how high does my income have to be?

-"At NCB, we require 20% down without having mortgage insurance," says Gendels.
+"At NCB, we require 20 percent down without having mortgage insurance," Gendels says.
 "If you put less down, we will require mortgage insurance.
-Mortgage insurance is an insurance policy which compensates lenders for losses due to the default of a mortgage loan."
+Mortgage insurance is an insurance policy that compensates lenders for losses due to the default of a mortgage loan."

-As far as income, says Gendels, “we like to see that the amount of your monthly mortgage plus maintenance payments--or common charges and taxes, if you’re buying a condo--divided by your monthly gross income is no higher than 36%.”
+As far as income, Gendels says, “We like to see that the amount of your monthly mortgage plus maintenance payments—or common charges and taxes, if you’re buying a condo—divided by your gross monthly income to be no higher than 36 percent typically."

 There are some case-by-case exceptions.

-“If your income is low but you have shown a pattern of taking from a trust fund, that may be enough,” says Gendels.
+“If your income is low but you have shown a pattern of taking from a trust fund, that may be enough,” Gendels says.
 “Borrowers who are retired may be able to count their 401ks, pensions, and social security as income.”

 10. How long can I lock in my rate?

-“In general, lenders usually lock in rates within a range of 40-90 days,” says Gendels.
+“In general, lenders usually lock in rates within a range of 30-60 days,” Gendels says.